lonecoder-cro/data_grabber/README.md

 ## Data Grabber

-A tool which can be used to grab emails and phone numbers fro files and urls.It can also be used to extract wifi passwords.
+A tool which can be used to grab emails and phone numbers from files and urls.It can also be used to extract wifi passwords.

 ## Usage
 * windows
-* linux/mac - might added later on
+* linux/mac - not yet supported

 ## Test urls